How to fill a hot water bottle

 Take care when filling

 When tightening the stopper make sure it is on correctly, finger tight should be adequate, overtightening can cause the seal to crack and leak.
-Keep one hand on the neck and hold in an upright position to undo the stopper, never twist the body below the neck when tightening the stopper as the twisting motion adds pressure on the neck joints, if twisted continually it will split as the joints are designed for inner strength and not against twisting motion.
+Keep one hand on the neck and hold in an upright position to undo the stopper.
+Never twist the body below the neck when tightening the stopper as the twisting motion adds pressure on the neck joints, if twisted continually it will split as the joints are designed for inner strength and not against twisting motion.
 If the stopper is loose replace with new, always replace like for like.

 Care for elderly and children